Quantum Criticality Enabled by Intertwined Degrees of Freedom

-Of direct interest to us is Ce$_3$Pd$_{20}$Si$_6$, which has recently been investigated as a function of a non-thermal control parameter (magnetic field) \cite{Martelli2019,Cus2012}.
-The results show two stages of Kondo-destruction quantum criticality.
+The hope of advancing this design principle for new types of quantum criticality is in particular triggered by recent experimental studies \cite{Martelli2019} on a heavy fermion compound Ce$_3$Pd$_{20}$Si$_6$ (Ref.\citenum{Cus2012}) as a function of a non-thermal control parameter (magnetic field).
+Surprisingly, the experimental results show {\it two stages} of Kondo-destruction quantum criticality [see the Supplementary Information (SI), Sec.\,A].
 In this system, the $4f$ electrons form a total angular momentum $J=5/2$ state whose six-fold degeneracy is further split as dictated by the point-group symmetry \cite{Shi1997}.
-What lies in the ground-state manifold is the $\Gamma_8$ quartet \cite{Lor2012}, which can be represented in the pseudo-spin $\vec{\sigma}$ and pseudo-orbital $\vec{\tau}$ bases (see Appendix).
+What lies in the ground-state manifold is the $\Gamma_8$ quartet \cite{Lor2012}, which can be represented in the pseudo-spin $\vec{\sigma}$ and pseudo-orbital $\vec{\tau}$ bases (see the SI, Sec.\,A).
 The competition between the Kondo entanglement in the $\Gamma_8$-manifold and the associated RKKY interactions may therefore be responsible for this sequential Kondo destruction.